-Many people have speculated whether the Federal Reserve is secretly buying equities on the stock market, but if you ever try bringing up this question, it won’t be long before you are quickly dismissed as some kind of crazed conspiracy theorist.
+Over the years, many have speculated about whether the Federal Reserve is secretly buying equities on the U.S. stock market, but if you ever try bringing up this question in a public forum, and it probably won’t be long before you will be quickly dismissed as some kind of crazed, kooky conspiracist.

-Are these people on to something, though?
-Does the fed actually buy equities in the open market?
+But is there more to this story?
+Can the fed actually buy equities in the open market?

 What is the Fed?